triciasykes/lecture-notes/apartment-app/auth-auth-devise-jwt.md

 `jwt_secret_key: <newly-created secret key>`
 \*\* do not use the angle brackets, nor do you need the key to be in quotes.

-CTRL + c will encrypt and save the file.
+**_IMPORTANT_** You need to save the crentials file and then CLOSE THE FILE - this will encrypt and save the file.
+Otherwise your changes will not be saved and your app will break.

 ### 7. Configure Devise-JWT